 I do not recommend buying property in Italy as an investment.
 I consider the prices to be too inflated and I believe we will see a correction when interest rates starts to go up.
-I expect a lot of properties to lose 40-50% of their current market value which is to high considering what you can get in other countries for the same money.
+I expect a lot of properties to lose 40-50% of their current market value which are too high considering what you can get in other countries for the same money.
 Not all properties are likely to get hit.
 Properties in super premium locations and high end properties are likely to retain their price or suffer from a minor drop.
 However a large number of properties in less then ideal locations, in different developments etc are likely to see huge drops.
 People have been willing to pay crazy prices because it has been cheap to borrow money.
 A lot of people will need to sell their properties when interest rates go up again.
 This will create a large influx of properties available on the market at the same time as new buyers will be unable to afford new large loans.
-This will prices to fall dramatically.
+This will cause prices to fall dramatically.

 Prices will eventual go up again but we might have to wait 15-20 years before the prices reach the same levels again.
 10 years if we are lucky.

 I am not saying that you should not buy a house in Italy.
 I am saying that you should not think about it as investment.
 If you buy a house it should be because you want to own a house in Italy where you can spend you vacations and where you can eventually retire.